Astroturfing: Parental rights movement

-In December 2021, the Wake County, North Carolina chapter of Moms for Liberty filed a criminal complaint against their public school system over the inclusion of Gender Queer, alleging the memoir contained obscene material unfit for students.
-In Hillsborough County, Florida, they spearheaded a formal complaint to remove This Book is Gay, ultimately succeeding in banning the book in middle schools in the county.

-These campaigns are part of a broader trend in which Gender Queer has become one of the most frequently challenged books in the U.S., a part of a nationwide surge of book banning campaign, with Moms For Liberty frequently sitting at the forefront Critics argue these efforts represent a modern moral panic that seeks to erase LGBTQ+ narratives from public education while cloaking coordinated censorship in the language of parental concern.

-A precedent to the contemporary parental rights movement can be seen in The National Organization for Marriage (NOM), a nonprofit organization “with a mission to protect marriage”.
-It has long been criticized for tactics that resemble astroturfing, such as its ties to large-scale anonymous donors, as well as links to the Catholic and LDS Churches, even facing allegations that its very formation was a front for the Mormon Church despite its designation as a 501(c) status nonprofit.
+The National Organization for Marriage (NOM) is a nonprofit organization “with a mission to protect marriage”.
+It has long been criticized for tactics that resemble astroturfing, such as its ties to large-scale anonymous donors, as well as links to "Catholic groups" and the Church of Jesus Christ of Latter-day Saints (LDS Church), even facing allegations that its very formation was a front for the LDS Church despite its designation as a 501(c) status nonprofit.
 The group was formed in 2007 for the sole purpose of supporting California's Proposition 8, a state ballot measure to prohibit same-sex marriage, and continued to run similar campaigns in Massachusetts, Maine, and Oregon.

-In 2010, the Human Rights Campaign (HRC) launched a website called ‘NOM Exposed’ in which they detailed NOM's ties to the Catholic and Mormon churches, in which NOM raised nearly $10 million between its formation in 2007 and 2010, made up primarily of large anonymous private donations.
+In 2010, the Human Rights Campaign (HRC) launched a website called "NOM Exposed" in which they detailed NOM's ties to "the Catholic Church hierarchy, to the Mormon Church, to evangelical right-wing pastors and churches and to those who have a long history of anti-gay rhetoric and activity", in which NOM raised nearly $10 million between its formation in 2007 and 2010, made up primarily of large anonymous private donations.

-Sociologists and media scholars have increasingly framed the parental rights movement, including groups like Moms for Liberty and Parents Defending Education as a contemporary example of a moral panic, a sociological phenomenon first defined by British criminologist Stanley Cohen in his 1972 book Folk Devils and Moral Panics.
-Cohen's framework identifies how certain marginalized or demonized groups, labeled as "folk devils," become the focus of intense public anxiety, media sensationalism, and reactive policy efforts, despite often posing no real or proportional threat.

-Cohen outlined five key characteristics of a moral panic: